 The Testing Center, a division the Student Affairs Department, is located in the Donald W. Reynolds Campus and Community Building, Room 216.
 The testing center houses two computer labs with a total of 35 computers.
 The Testing Center strives to provide students a central location for their testing needs as well as a comfortable testing environment.
 The Center also has the responsibility to protect the security and integrity of tests entrusted to them by the testing companies.

 Testing hours are 8:00 a.m. – 5:00 p.m.
-Hours vary during the summer term.
+Hours vary during the summer term and other special holiday hours.
 The Center provides test proctoring for both paper-based and computer-based tests.

 Utilizing the Testing Center